Dasona/PSPNet-Tensorflow/README.md

 Important information regarding the scripts and their parameters is available from this repo's [Wiki](https://github.com/amanjhunjhunwala/PSPNet-Tensorflow/wiki/Description-of-scripts-and-parameters)

-Requirements: tensorflow-gpu-0.12rc1 (The repo is not comptible with Tensorflow 1.+) and a properly set Anaconda python installation !
+`Requirements: tensorflow-gpu-0.12rc1 (The repo is not comptible with Tensorflow 1.+) and a properly set Anaconda python installation `

-Workflow of this repository using ADE20K dataset (other datasets are similar) :
+### Workflow of this repository using ADE20K dataset (other datasets are similar) :

 1. First download the dataset and extract the contents into the training set directory and validation directory as mentioned in the Wiki !